H4dr1en/car-classifier/README.md

 ```
 $ docker-compose up -build
 ```

+The web app is also running on Amazon Elastic Beanstalk: http://car-classifier.us-east-2.elasticbeanstalk.com/

  You can then access to the classifier in a browser at the address ***localhost***.
 On the web application you can upload the picture of the car you would like to know the class (available classes are shown in the notebook, see last section)

  # About the application